Challenges

 We also recognize that our Group's efforts to reduce CO2 and other greenhouse gas (GHG) emissions within its business are essential in working toward achieving both the Paris Agreement goal of limiting average temperature increases to below 2°C, and carbon neutrality in Japan.

 As the impact of climate change intensifies, increasing social demands are being made towards mobility.
 We see the mobility business as the heart of our Group, and recognize that responding to climate change is the most key issue decisive to our growth.
-Our responsibility to both current and future generations is to reduce our greenhouse gas (GHG) emissions to help achieve the long-term targets set by the Paris Agreement, as well as expand our use of clean energy, and we are aiming to be carbon neutral by 2050.
+Our responsibility to both current and future generations is to reduce our greenhouse gas (GHG) emissions to help achieve the long-term targets set by the Paris Agreement and we are aiming to be carbon neutral by 2050.

 With all this in mind, the Group has declared our support for the TCFD recommendations, and will report information covering governance, strategy, risk management, and metrics and targets in accordance with the TCFD framework in order to activate stakeholder dialogue and promote climate change-related initiatives that help work toward a more sustainable world.